Professional server migration checklist can transform your business operations.

 In short, it saves time, money, and sanity.

-Know why you’re migrating, cost efficiency, performance, or modernization.
+The first item on any server migration checklist: define your migration scope and objectives.
+Know why you’re migrating—cost efficiency, performance, or modernization.
 Identify what’s moving (servers, apps, databases) and what success looks like.

 Assign clear roles, project manager, sysadmins, security lead, and QA testers.
 Everyone should know their responsibilities before the migration window.